Course Outline

 Goal:

-To conduct research using Canvas material and online content to answer a series of questions relating to cybersecurity threats, mitigation strategies, policies and procedures, education and training.
+Answer a series of questions (mix of styles) relating to cybersecurity threats, mitigation strategies, policies and procedures, education and training.

 Format: